Mask02/ccript_assesment_task/README.md

         npm start
 This will run This Todo App on localhost.
 Now you can access Todo using url given in your command line.

-#Important Note:
+### Important Note:
-    In your front end/pages home.jsx change baseUrl to your server localhost link.
+    In your FrontEnd/pages/home.jsx change baseUrl to your server localhost link.